snowmate/python-demo/README.md

 &nbsp;&nbsp;

-#### On VSCode. click on the "Snow Snowmate tests" button to see the generated tests
+#### On VSCode, click on the "Snow Snowmate tests" button to see the generated tests:

 ![VSCode with Snowmate](/assets/VSCode.png?raw=true "")

-#### On PyCharm, click on the Snowmate's dog logo to see the generated tests
+#### On PyCharm, click on the Snowmate's dog logo to see the generated tests:

 ![PyCharm with Snowmate](/assets/PyCharm.png?raw=true "")